nomaanakhan/Detect-Wink-OpenCV/README.md

 ### To Run

-On Pictures \n
+On Pictures

 python DetectWink1 folder_name

-On a User's Camera Video \n
+On a User's Camera Video

 python DetectWink1